sysuits/urban-traffic-speed-dataset-Guangzhou/README.md

 (3) the length of third dimension corresponding to time window is 144;

 (4) the tensor entries is valued by traffic speed where 0 indicates the unobserved.

+The non-zero entries of this tensor is 1,855,589 and the total entries is 1,879,776.
+So, the missing rate of this tensor is originally given by 1.29%.

 ## 3. Publication
 Xinyu Chen, Zhaocheng He, Jiawei  Wang, 2018. **Spatial-temporal traffic speed patterns discovery and incomplete data recovery via SVD-combined tensor decomposition**. *Transportation Research Part C: Emerging Technologies*, 86, 59-77.
 [Download PDF](https://www.sciencedirect.com/science/article/pii/S0968090X17302966)